MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/authenticate-azure-cli.md

 ---
 title: Sign in with the Azure CLI
 description: Sign in with the Azure CLI interactively or with local credentials
-author: sptramer
+author: dbradish-microsoft
-ms.author: sttramer
+ms.author: dbradish
-manager: carmonm
+manager: barbkess
 ms.date: 02/22/2019
 ms.topic: conceptual
 ms.technology: azure-cli